-Vintage wedding regalia recreating the grandeur of a royal past is now available on order as Rani Sandhya Kumari of Khajurgaon rebuilds the tradition under her own label, reaching out to the contemporary desire for a piece of
+Vintage wedding regalia recreating the grandeur of a royal past is now available on order as Rani Sandhya Kumari of Khajurgaon rebuilds the tradition under her own label, reaching out to the contemporary desire for a piece of the rich past

 As Rani Sandhya Kumari of Khajurgaon reminisces about how, during Dussehra, the “elegant bichonas were drawn out of the cupboards for ceremonies, to cover the thrones where rulers used to sit”, she also remembers that the “embroidery on one designed for my grandmother was elaborate, [while] the work on the other created for my mother was a little light.”
 In the spirit of resurrecting the exquisite heritage inspired art that predominated royal accessories, the Rani of Khajurgaon, in Rai Bareily district of India, has her own brand of vintage regalia seen during royal weddings and processions of yore.
 Along with chawans (used to ward off evil spirit) and pankhis in gold and silver, she has a rich array of home accents under her label ‘Pakke Rang’.
 We have her here in a short tète a tète